 Crocuda_vps

-Reminder that Crocuda_vps services still are in open alpha.
+Crocuda_vps is currently in open alpha.

 Log in/ Sign up

-Here everything is done from the terminal!
+Here everything is done from the terminal with the much suited authentication mechanism ssh.

-ssh-keygen -t ed25519 ~/.ssh/id_ed25519_crocuda
+ssh-keygen -N "" -t ed25519 ~/.ssh/my_account_key

 # ~/.ssh/config